microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/exchangerestoresession.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents restore-related tasks on artfiacts that are protected by an [Exchange protection policy](exchangeprotectionpolicy.md).
+Represents restore-related tasks on artifacts that are protected by an [Exchange protection policy](exchangeprotectionpolicy.md).
 Restore session APIs are used by Global Admins or Exchange Online Admins to perform restore-related tasks on artifacts that are protected as part of a mailbox protection policy.

 Inherits from [restoreSessionBase](../resources/restoresessionbase.md).